20 Types of Drill Bits -Which one Is Right for You?

 8. Auger Drill Bit

-• Auger drill bits can be used on wood.
+• Auger bits are designed to be used in wood surfaces.

 9. Self-Feed Drill Bit